filecoin-project/devgrants/.github/ISSUE_TEMPLATE/treehouse.md

 ## Treehouse App Features

-Secure key online photo/video album
+- Secure Online Album
-Use AES-256 encryption technology to ensure privacy and security.
-All uploaded photos and videos are protected by encryption technology.
+Protect your family's memories with AES-256 ECM encryption technology, ensuring your photos and videos are always kept private and secure.

-Photo/video file management
+- Batch Management
-Original image quality storage, extending the space of mobile phone albums to the unlimited cloud.
+Store your original quality photos and videos in unlimited filecoin storage, extending the storage space of your mobile device.

-Add family members account
+- Easy Family Sharing
-Add sub account and share photo with family members
+Easily share your photos with family members by adding sub-accounts and assigning photo permissions.

-Baby diary
+- Learning Diary
-Combine photo and diary functions to keep every precious moment
+Combine photo and diary functions to create a comprehensive learning diary that captures every precious moment and records progress.

-Reminder cards
-Write down what you have to do, automatically remind you, and use points to keep progress

-Make photos or blessing into NFTs
+- NFT Creation
-Easy to mint your own NFT in every special moments, and give it to family or friends
+Easily mint your own NFTs to commemorate special moments, making it easy to share and cherish those memories with family and friends.

 ## Development Roadmap